Untold Costs of Gym Memberships

 Class and Trainer Fees

-These costs are not necessarily hidden, but it can still be an added expense that you were not prepared for.
+These costs are not necessarily hidden, but they can still be an added expense that you were not prepared for.
 If you are attracted to a gym because of their personal trainers or fun group classes, you need to recognize that the costs will be a little higher.

-Some gyms charge a per class rate that can really add up, while others may require you to pay for a higher tier of membership in order to qualify for classes and training.
+Some gyms charge a per-class rate that can really add up, while others may require you to pay for a higher tier of membership in order to qualify for classes and training.

 These hidden fees can definitely be annoying, but it will be easier to avoid them now that you know about them.